-Just standing on the sidewalk, looking at the colorful posters showing you what was playing and what would be playing in the weeks and months to come was fun.
+It was a fun experience to just stand there on the sidewalk, and look at the colorful posters showing you what was playing and what would be playing in the weeks and months to come.

-With tickets in hand, you enter the theater.
+With tickets in hand, you happily entered the theater.

-You suddenly smell the delicious aroma of fresh popped popcorn and your eye's begin to take in the incredible sight of the theater's beautiful Art Deco style.
+Suddenly, you were aware of the delicious aroma of fresh popped movie theatre popcorn.
+And your eyes begin to take in the incredible sight of the theater's beautiful Art Deco style.
 Some say that the style was also Streamline Moderne and Art Moderne.
-But whatever style you prefer, one thing is certain.
-Anchorage's 4th Avenue Theater was a very special place to see a movie.
+But one thing is certain.
+The 4th Avenue Theater in Anchorage, Alaska was a special place to see a movie.

-Now, before we look at the rest of the 4th Avenue movie palace, lets walk through those plush curtains to see what's playing.
+Then, before you looked at the rest of the theatre, you walked through those plush curtains to see what was playing.

-As you take your seat, you look up at the incredible Alaska murals that grace each side of the screen.
-And remember the North Star and the Big Dipper on the ceiling?
+As you took your seat, you looked up at the impressive Alaska murals that graced each side of the screen.
+And there was that beautiful North Star and the Big Dipper on the ceiling.

 "North to Alaska” was a perfect movie to see at the 4th Avenue Theater.

 Construction of the theater began in 1941, but was stopped because of World War II.
-Completed in 1947, the 4th Avenue was a very special addition to Anchorage.
+It was later completed in 1947.
+And the new theatre was a welcome addition to Anchorage.

-Now what's your favorite treat when you go to see a movie?
+What was your favorite treat when you went to see a movie?